giancarlovisconti/giancarlovisconti.github.io/index.md

 <img src="/img/bio3.jpg" alt="Giancarlo" style="float:left;width:322px;height:402px; margin-right:15px; margin-bottom:15px">

 Welcome!
+I am an Assistant Professor at the University of Maryland, College Park Department of Government and Politics.

-I am an Assistant Professor of Political Science at [Pennsylvania State University](https://polisci.la.psu.edu/).
-In the Fall of 2024, I will join the Department of Government and Politics at the [University of Maryland](https://gvpt.umd.edu/) as an Assistant Professor.
+I am an Assistant Professor of Government & Politics at the [University of Maryland](https://gvpt.umd.edu/).
 I received my Ph.D. from [Columbia University](https://polisci.columbia.edu/) in 2018.
 I grew up in the [south of Chile](https://www.gochile.cl/en/puerto-varas/) and completed my undergraduate degree at [Universidad Católica de Chile](http://www.cienciapolitica.uc.cl/).

 I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
 My research interests include crime, migration, and political attitudes.
 My work focuses on using and advancing methods for drawing causal inferences from experimental and observational data.